 "So please, oh please, we beg, we pray, Go throw your TV set away, And in its place, you can install a lovely bookshelf on the wall.
 Then fill the shelves with lots of books." - Charlie and the Chocolate Factory

 I have always loved epic children's stories, whether it be Charlie and Chocolate Factory, Peter Pan, Harry Potter, Goonies, Pixar, or Tim Burton.
 My 2 cents is that the world needs 10,000x more of it, and much less of the vapid noise that makes up social media.
 Time spent on wonder (not the book but the concept), is too little.
-At 46, the thought of spending my time in pursuit of creating wonder seems not only a worthy purpose but a necessary one.
+Now middle-age, the thought of spending my time in pursuit of creating wonder seems not only a worthy purpose but a necessary one.

 Roald Dahl wrote: